Federal student loan payments are resuming October 2023.

 So, don’t hide.
 Call your lender at the first sign of trouble and see what you can work out.

-Q:Will it hurt my credit score if I can’t pay my student loans?
+Will it hurt my credit score if I can’t pay my student loans?

-Q:Why can’t I pay my student loans with a credit card?
+Why can’t I pay my student loans with a credit card?

-Specifically, in this situation, they don’t want you to convert the debt and then declare bankruptcy.
+Or to be more precise, they don’t want you to convert the debt and then declare bankruptcy.
 Student loans are not easily discharged during bankruptcy – you must prove that non-discharge would cause you continued and extreme financial hardship.
 By contrast, credit card debt is fairly easily discharged during bankruptcy.
 So, paying off student loans with credit cards seems like a bait and switch that could lead to bankruptcy fraud.
 Thus, most lenders won’t let you use credit cards to pay off your loans.